-3.2 Model variants
+3.2 Model Variants.
 Based on the complete stochastic calyx model, different versions can be derived by reduction of different combinations of components, a process analogous to the use of antagonists in a pharmacological test.
 In this study, four additional models are used to compare their information transmission against that of the Full model.
-The NoSlow model has no slow presynaptic kinetics, i.e. voltage-gated calcium channel inactivation and mGluR activation.
-The NoFac model has no facilitation of the $[Ca^{2+}]i$ transient which, in turn, increases vesicular release probability.
-In the NoDes model the postsynaptic AMPARs do not desensitise in the course of binding glutamate.
+The NoSlow model has no slow presynaptic kinetics-voltage-gated calcium channel inactivation and mGluR activation.
+The NoFac model has no facilitation of the [Ca2+]{i} transient, which in turn increases vesicular release probability.
+In the NoDes model, the postsynaptic AMPARs do not desensitize in the course of binding glutamate.
 The NoRepl model has no background vesicular replenishment.
 In each case, apart from adjustments to remove the specified component, all other model parameters are as for the Full model.

-3.3 Response to Poisson stimulation

-In Monte Carlo simulations, Poisson spike trains of 10 Hz and 100 Hz mean frequency were used to stimulate the Full and NoDes (no desensitisation) calyx models, to examine the variability of the postsynaptic response and the contribution of desensitisation to the PSR amplitudes.
+3.3 Response to Poisson Stimulation.
+In Monte Carlo simulations, Poisson spike trains of 10 Hz and 100 Hz mean frequency were used to stimulate the Full and NoDes (no desensitization) calyx models and examine the variability of the postsynaptic response and the contribution of desensitization to the PSR amplitudes.
 Example raster plots of the PSR amplitudes from these models are given in Figure 2.

-Both the raster and the associated amplitude histograms from forty trials display a transient depression in the PSR at the start of the spike train, which is followed by a stationary state response.
+Both the raster and the associated amplitude histograms from 40 trials display a transient depression in the PSR at the start of the spike train, which is followed by a stationary state response.
 The raster plots show the spike-to-spike variation in PSR amplitude when the interspike interval varies.
-This is due to the presynaptic processes of depletion and recycling of releasable vesicles, which are mediated by the calcium ion concentration, and postsynaptic AMPAR desensitisation.
-The variation of PSR amplitude thus can encode and transfer presynaptic spike timing information to the postsynaptic cell.
-During the initial depression, the raster and histogram plots show an enhanced PSR amplitude in response to both stimulation frequencies when AMPAR desensitisation is not present (NoDes), compared to the complete model with desensitisation (Full).
-However, the distinction between a model with and without desensitisation becomes trivial in the stationary state, indicating that desensitisation may contribute little to the information transmission here.
-This is due to the low release rates in the stationary state, such that the AMPARs corresponding to any particular RRVP can
+This is due to the presynaptic processes of depletion and recycling of releasable vesicles, which are mediated by the calcium ion concentration, and postsynaptic AMPAR desensitization.
+The variation of PSR amplitude can thus encode and transfer presynaptic spike timing information to the postsynaptic cell.
+During the initial depression, the raster and histogram plots show an enhanced PSR amplitude in response to both stimulation frequencies when AMPAR desensitization is not present (NoDes), compared to the complete model with desensitization (Full).
+However, the distinction between a model with and without desensitization becomes trivial in the stationary state, indicating that desensitization may contribute little to the information transmission here.
+This is due to the low release rates in the stationary state, such that the AMPARs corresponding to any particular RRVP can recover from desensitization before another release occurs at that RRVP.
+On average, the stationary state PSR amplitudes in response to 10 Hz stimulation are much larger than those to 100 Hz.